 Average Hospital Stay

 - Oxygen through prongs attached to your nose for the first 1-2 days

-- Fluids and medicines will be given through an IV
+- Fluids and medications will be given through an IV.

-- Special boots or sock to help prevent blood clots—You will also be encouraged to get out of bed as soon as possible.
+- Special boots or socks to help prevent blood clots—You will also be encouraged to get out of bed as soon as possible.

 - Work with a speech therapist to learn to speak and swallow after surgery